Virtual call center

 A RingCentral sales advisor will contact you within 24 hours

-We’ll take an in-depth look at the rise of virtual call centers, and explore how a cloud-based customer service solution (such as RingCentral) can benefit customers and agents alike.
+Interested?
+Let’s take an in-depth look at virtual call centers, how to set one up, and how a cloud-based customer service solution (such as RingCentral) can benefit customers and agents alike.

 These days, the two terms are often used interchangeably to describe customer service centers, but technically there is a difference: Call centers handle phone calls, while contact centers use various digital channels to communicate.